Khotachiwadi

-Khotachiwadi is a heritage village in Girgaon, Mumbai, India.
+Khotachiwadi (lit.
+'Khot's wadi (orchard') is a heritage village in Girgaon, Mumbai, India.
 Houses generally conform to the old-Portuguese style architecture.

+Etymology

-It was founded in the late 18th century by Khot, a Pathare prabhu, who sold plots of land to local East Indian families.
+The name "Khotachiwadi" translates to "Khot's wadi (orchard)".
+The village was founded in the late 18th century on land owned by Waman Hari ‘Khot’ (local supervisor), a member of the Pathare Prabhu community, who sold plots of the land to local East Indian families.
+It was also fondly known as 'Old Goa in Mumbai'.
 There used to be 65 of these houses, now reduced to 28 as old buildings are being pulled down to make way for new skyscrapers.

 Architecture

 Houses are made of wood, with a large open front verandah, a back courtyard and an external staircase to access the top bedroom.

 Residents

 Most of the residents now descend from the original inhabitants of Mumbai.
 Recently Gujarathis, Marwadis have moved into the area.
 Majority are Maharashtrian Christians.